 Students, faculty and/or staff at the University of Saint Francis creating a club or organization affiliated with the university must receive official recognition from the university.
-Officially recognized clubs and organizations must register annually with Student Engagement.
+Officially recognized clubs and organizations must register annually.

 - Benefits of Being a Recognized Club or Organization

-- · How to Start a Club or Organization
+- How to Start a Club or Organization

 - Policies for Clubs and Organizations